PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Year2/BlockA/README.md

 ## Project Deliverables

 Your final (**group**) deliverable is Data Management documentation which contains:
-- [ ] a description of the data collection process (which tools/instruments are used).
+- [ ] description of the data collection process (which tools/instruments are used).
-- [ ] a description of the data: what is the format (file-type) of the data.
+- [ ] description of the data: what is the format (file-type) of the data.
-- [ ] a description of the data: a codebook describing variables.
+- [ ] a codebook describing variables.
-- [ ] a description of data storage protocol: file structure and filenames.
+- [ ] description of data storage protocol: file structure and filenames.

 Your final (**individual**) deliverables are:
-- [ ] A scientific paper documenting your findings (APA style, Latex formatted).
+- [ ] technical report documenting your findings (APA style, Latex formatted).
-- [ ] A conference poster
+- [ ] conference poster
-- [ ] A conference presentation
+- [ ] conference presentation